Aargau/case-studies-1/_posts/2015-07-21-Prediction-of-diabetes-hypoglycemic-events.md

 Figure 3: Experiment predicting hypo using MAML

 The actual experiment contains two models, one for diabetes type 1 and one for diabetes type 2\.
 We split the patients into a set for training and another set for model evaluation.
-This will guarantee that we evaluate the model against data it hasnít seen before (in this case patients which were not part of the training dataset).
-Weíre also using a parameter sweep to find the best model parameters.
+This will guarantee that we evaluate the model against data it hasn‚Äôt seen before (in this case patients which were not part of the training dataset).
+We‚Äôre also using a parameter sweep to find the best model parameters.
 To do so, we split the training dataset into a sweep training and a sweep validation set, using the sequence numbers.
 This ensures that the algorithm can learn about sequence patterns in the data.
 While experimenting and evaluating different algorithms, it was the Two-Class Boosted Decision Tree which yielded the best results.

-Weíre basically able to correctly predict ~35% of all hypos with only ~3% of our hypo predictions being a ìfalse alarmî (see Figure 4).
+We‚Äôre basically able to correctly predict ~35% of all hypos with only ~3% of our hypo predictions being a ‚Äúfalse alarm‚Äù (see Figure 4).
 This makes it a useful tool to help the patients avoiding more than 1/3 of hypos.

 ![]({{ site.url }}/case-studies/images/2015-07-21-Prediction-of-diabetes-hypoglycemic-events_images/image004.jpg)

 Figure 4: Model evaluation using MAML

-While 35% isnít an amazing result yet, itís a great start to helping people with diabetes manage their care.
+While 35% isn‚Äôt an amazing result yet, it‚Äôs a great start to helping people with diabetes manage their care.

 Because the model is not tied to a specific patient, its benefit can be made available to existing and new patients, without going through a lengthy learning phase.